Why choose MedStar Georgetown Transplant Institute for your pancreas transplant?

 For people with kidney failure caused by diabetes, a combined kidney-pancreas transplant may be an option.
 During the operation, surgeons simultaneously transplant a kidney and a pancreas into the patient.

-Following combined kidney and pancreas transplantation, the kidney will filter waste so you no longer need dialysis.
+Following combined kidney and pancreas transplantation, the kidney will filter waste products from your blood so that you no longer need dialysis.
 The transplanted pancreas will produce insulin to control the diabetes and protect the new kidney, helping it to work better and last longer.

 Recovery after surgery